 The Frontiers Collaborative Review provides and guarantees:

-Our Collaborative Review Forum unites authors, reviewers and the Associate Editor – and if need be the Specialty Chief Editor – in a direct online dialogue, enabling quick iterations and facilitating consensus.
+Our Collaborative Review Forum unites authors, reviewers and the handling Editor (called the Associate Editor for editorial board members, or Topic Editor for Research Topics) – and if need be the Specialty Chief Editor – in a direct online dialogue, enabling quick iterations and facilitating consensus.
 Editors and reviewers work with the authors to improve their manuscript.

 Frontiers promotes a strict separation between review and evaluation.
-Frontiers editors and reviewers have the mandate to focus only on objective criteria evaluating the soundness of the study and to ensure that the results are valid, the analysis is flawless and the quality as high as possible.
-We publish all papers judged unanimously to be technically sound.
-Reviewers may recommend rejection based exclusively upon objective errors.
-Judgments regarding the importance of a paper can be made through open post-publication reviews and we use objective impact metrics – reflecting the opinion of the entire community – to spotlight outstanding discoveries and invite them to contribute a "Focused Review".
+Frontiers editors and reviewers have the mandate to focus on objective criteria evaluating the quality, rigour and validity of the study and to ensure that the results are valid, the analysis is correct, and the quality high.
+We publish all papers assessed to be valid and of good quality.
+Reviewers may recommend rejection based upon objective errors and the criteria for rejection.
+Judgments regarding the importance of a paper can be made through open post-publication reviews.
+We also use objective impact metrics – reflecting the opinion of the entire community – to spotlight outstanding discoveries.

-To guarantee the most rigorous and objective reviews, the identities of reviewers remain anonymous during the review period and, when a manuscript is accepted for publication that a reviewer has endorsed, their names appear on the published article, without exceptions.
-If a reviewer withdraws during any stage of this process, his/her name will not be disclosed.
-All Associate Editors' names are also made public upon the published article, acknowledging their contribution.
+To guarantee the most rigorous and objective reviews, the identities of reviewers remain anonymous during the review period.
+When a manuscript is accepted for publication, the names of the reviewers who endorsed its publication appear on the published article, without exceptions.
+If a reviewer recommends rejection or withdraws during any stage of this process, his/her name will not be disclosed.
+The handling Editor’s name is also made public on the published article, acknowledging their contribution.

 As a result of this process, reviews are conducted constructively, with editors and reviewers holding a level of accountability and responsibility for the paper by providing rigorous feedback that delivers the highest possible quality publication.
-Please also note that, as Frontiers operates a single-blind peer review process, the authors will not be anonymous to the reviewers.
+Please also note that, as Frontiers operates a single-blind peer review process, the authors’ identities are known to the reviewers.

-Frontiers publishing platform is custom developed.
-We offer one of the fastest platforms amongst academic publishers.
-Our Review Forum guides authors, reviewers and editors smoothly through the steps and alerts them when any action is required.
-This has shortened the average time from submission to final decision to around 93 days.
+Frontiers’ publishing platform is custom-built.
+We offer one of the fastest systems amongst academic publishers.
+Our Collaborative Review Forum guides authors, reviewers and editors smoothly through the review process and alerts them when any action is required.
+This has shortened the average time from submission to final decision to 90 days.